 Objective tinnitus represents actual noise generated by physiologic phenomena occurring near the middle ear.
 Usually the noise comes from blood vessels, either normal vessels in conditions of increased or turbulent flow (eg, caused by atherosclerosis) or abnormal vessels (eg, in tumors or vascular malformations).
 Sometimes muscle spasms or myoclonus of palatal muscles or muscles in the middle ear (stapedius, tensor tympani) cause clicking sounds.

-Causes may be considered by whether they cause subjective or objective tinnitus (see Table 3: Approach to the Patient With Ear Problems: Some Causes of Tinnitus).
+Causes may be considered by whether they cause subjective or objective tinnitus (see see Some Causes of Tinnitus).

 Subjective tinnitus may occur with almost any disorder affecting the auditory pathways.